MehranZdi/Image_Denoising/README.md

 In pixel shuffle method, we multiply the number of channels of the next layer(Actually the number of channels that we want in the next layer) by **block size** squared and consider the result as the number of filters of the next convolutional layer.
 For instance, the size of result matrix in encoder layer is 16*16*512, if we consider the block size as 2 and the number of channles of the next layer as 256, after doing mentioned computations, new matrix will be the size of 16*16*1024.

 We just do sub-pixeling, so pixel shuffling is not finished yet.
 For doing pixel shuffle, we should divide the number of channels of the result matrix by block size squared.
-But there is a point.
-For not losing the information of the image, we multiply Height and witdth of the image by block size.
+But there is a point; for not losing the information of the image, we multiply height and witdth of the image by block size.
 In this case, we keep all informatinos of an image.
-So as you can see in the Model Architecture image, the matrix in the first part of decoder is 32*32*256.
+So as you can see in the Model Architecture image, dimensions of the matrix in the first part of decoder is 32*32*256.
 Don't you have any questions?
-(Hint: the gray arrows!) for keeping more information of an image, we can concatenate the corresponding matrices of the encoder part and decoder part.
-This is called **skip connections**.
+(Hint: the gray arrows!)

+Based on Unet paper, for keeping more information of an image, we can concatenate the corresponding matrices of the encoder part and decoder part.
+This will be done by **skip connections**.

+After doing mentioned concatenation, the output matrix pass through two convolutional layers and then a ReLU activation function.
+These steps will be done till the dimensions of the matrix be 512*512*16.
+This matrix will passed through a convolutional layer with 1 filter and a sigmoid activation function.

+## Code
+I trained this project on Kaggle, FFHQ dataset is available on Kaggle so you can use that.